 International Covenant on Civil and Political Rights

-What did the committee observe?
+What did the ICJ say?

 - The ICCPR is a multilateral treaty adopted by the United Nations General Assembly (UNGA).
 The ICCPR is monitored by the United Nations Human Rights Committee.